probcomp/Gen.jl/docs/src/index.md

 Gen is an extensible and reasonably performant probabilistic computing platform that makes it easier to develop probabilistic inference and learning applications.

-## Generative Functions, Traces, and Choice Tries
+## Generative Functions, Traces, and Assignments

 Stochastic generative processes are represented in Gen as *generative functions*.
 Generative functions are Julia functions that have been annotated using the `@gen` macro.